ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-4-super.rst

 super Keyword
 ============================================

-Sometimes you want the child class to do more than what a parent method is doing.
-You want to still execute the parent method, but then do also do something else.
+Sometimes you want the subclass to do more than what a superclass' method is doing.
+You want to still execute the superclass method, but then do also do something else.
 But, since you have overridden the parent method how can you still call it?
 You can use ``super.method()`` to force the parent's method to be called.

+We've used super() before to call the superclass' constructor.
+There are two uses of the keyword super:

+1. **super();** or super(arguments); calls the super constructor if put in as the first line of a subclass constructor.
+2. **super.method();** call the superclass' method.

+The keyword super is very useful in allowing us to first execute the superclass method and then add on to it in the subclass.

+|CodingEx| **Coding Exercise**

+In the example below, the Student class overrides the getFood() method of the Person() class, and it uses super.getFood() to call the Person getFood() method before adding on to it.
+Here, a Person is associated with the food "Hamburger" and a Student is associated with "Hamburger" and "Pizza".
+Add another subclass called Vegan that inherits from the Student class.
+Override the getFood() method to call the superclass getFood() but add a "No " in front of it and then add a vegan food.
+Change Javier to a Vegan and try it out!

 .. activecode:: SuperEx
    :language: java